ioccc-src/mkiocccentry/jparse/jparse_library_README.md

 spec and that function has the **encoding** of UTF-8/UTF-16 codepoints.
 The `json_encode()` function encodes a JSON string according to the so-called JSON spec and the function does **NOT** encode UTF-8/UTF-16 codepoints, but it should.
-We might call this a mis-feature that should be corrected, but for now this is not the case.
+We might call this a misfeature that should be corrected, but for now this is not the case.
 The [documentation on jstrdecode](jparse_utils_README.md#jstrdecode) and the [documentation on jstrencode](jparse_utils_README.md#jstrencode) give more details on this.